We’re planting trees in wildfire-affected areas in British Columbia and you can help by buying Estate Collection wine.

-As the 8th winery in the Okanagan Valley – established in 1986 – CedarCreek Estate Winery has strong roots in British Columbia.
-Our vineyard is surrounded on three sides by wild parkland – one of those parks being the Johns Family Reserve, formerly known as Cedar Mountain.
+Established in 1986 as the 8th winery in the Okanagan Valley, CedarCreek Estate Winery has strong roots in British Columbia, with our Estate surrounded on three sides by wild parkland – one of those parks being the Johns Family Reserve, formerly known as Cedar Mountain.
 Once populated by Western Red Cedar, they burned during the 2003 wildfire that surrounded our property – the single most damaging and significant fire in B.C.’s history.

 One Million Trees Planted in BC

 Over the past few years it has been hard to deny that forest fires have become larger, stronger, and more frequent than ever.
 While forest fires are a part of mother nature’s process, their increasing severity around the world is leading to a significant negative impact for nature, people, and wildlife.

 But the good news is that we can help nature recover, and planting trees is one of the best ways to do that!